iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 Yes.
 You can use your own node to process your transaction if it is accessible over HTTPS.

-### How can I reattach transactions?

-There is no longer any need to do this.

 ### I accidentally sent funds to the wrong address.
 Can I get them back?

 There is no way to recover funds accidentally sent to the wrong address.